Back to tools

 How to use Kling

-Start with one repeatable task, one owner, and one success measure.
+Start like a trainer: one repeatable task, one owner, one allowed data set, and one review rule.
 The useful test is whether Kling improves a workflow the team already performs.

 2. Run a small pilot with Kling using non-sensitive or approved data first.